 How much can you potentially make owning a debt collection business?

-Debt collection business profits will depend on a business’ size, business model, and the amount of the debts that it successfully collects.
+Debt collection business profits will depend on a business’ size, business model, and the amount of the successfully collected debts.
 According to Optio Solutions, LLC., businesses typically collect fees averaging 25 to 50% of the debt that the business collects.
-As a business gains more experience and establishes a good reputation, it can start to take on larger accounts and, with successful collection, can enjoy larger profits.
+As a business gains more experience and establishes a good reputation for successful collections, it can start to take on larger accounts and enjoy larger profits.

 Things to consider before starting a debt collection business